DaMoot/update_pools/README.md

  - Disable or enable a pool URL, or replace the entire pools list from a JSON file
  - switchpool trigger via telnet on localhost:4068 (remote) - Must have api enabled.
 Script will function minus switchpool if no api access.
  - Concurrent SSH connections (default workers=10)
- - Only tested on Linux/Termux
+ - Only tested on Linux/Termux- Written for interacting with Termux specifically.

 **REQUIRES (on system running script):** python and paramiko